There are no active ads.

 1984-Movie-Project-Footloose-01

-Footloose Review
+Footloose

 … you know how sometimes memories are better than the actual thing?
 Footloose is the picture in the dictionary.

 When Ren McCormack (Kevin Bacon) moves with his mom from Chicago to Bomont, Utah, he discovers a town that feels like it’s back in the stoneage.
 Cops will pull you over for your music.
 High school kids will beat you up because you’re dating his ex-girlfriend.
 It’s not a great town.
-But then Ren meets Ariel Moore (Lori Singer) and they team up to change Rev. Shaw Moore’s (John Lithgow) mind about letting kids have fun!
+But then Ren meets Ariel Moore (Lori Singer), and they team up to change Rev. Shaw Moore’s (John Lithgow) mind about letting kids have fun!

 Along the way we shall have breaks for music videos and montages, enjoy those.
 They may be from a different project, we’re not sure, but they’re in here.

-Did we mention this scene begins around 35 minutes into the film?
+Did I mention this scene begins around 35 minutes into the film?
 Just in case you weren’t paying attention in the first half-hour – maybe the line at the concession stand was long – Footloose wants to make sure you are up to speed on everything that has happened so far.

 This was a film I really expected to have fun watching, and instead, I walked away wondering what 12-year-old me saw in it.

-The performances are fine, and the film looks better than most films from 1984, but story wise it’s just a sad, confused mess that is completely uncertain of what it wants to be.
+The performances are fine, and the film looks better than most films from 1984, but story-wise it’s just a sad, confused mess that is completely uncertain of what it wants to be.

-1984 Movie Reviews will return on March 2 with Repo Man and This is Spinal Tap!
+1984 Movie Reviews will return on Feb.
+24, 2024 with Crackers and Lassiter!

 Advertisement